KERRY J HECKMAN, LICSW

 Ink to End Lyme: My Personal Experience

-The phrase, "no mud, no lotus" rang true true for me.
+The phrase, "no mud, no lotus" rang too true for me.
 There are so many beautiful things that have grown out of this illness: I have found medical professionals that I trust, I have met tons of amazing people, I started my writing career, I started eating nutritious foods, I made meditation and yoga a priority, and I completely, re-framed my outlook on life.
 The biggest thing was it gave me the bravery to leave my job.

 Oprah says when the universe wants to tell you something it starts with a whisper.
 My whisper started 10 years ago and kept getting louder and louder.
 Getting sick was the universe screaming at me, "You're going the wrong way."
 Without this illness I never would've found my way back to my true path.

-One day I was scrolling through my Twitter feed, and I came upon a tweet about the Lyme Warrior campaign Ink to End Lyme.
-(You can read my interview with Lyme Warrior President and Founder Lauren Lovejoy here)
+One day I was scrolling through my Twitter feed, and I came upon a tweet about the Lyme Warrior campaign "Ink to End Lyme."

 I contacted Kyle Adani at Revolution Tattoo and asked if he would do my tattoo.
 He graciously accepted and designed a beautiful lotus flower tattoo.